-Born in Chatham County, Brenda Lindsey Womble started teaching in the private and public educational systems in 1980 and is currently employed at NCCU in the Department of Mass Communication where she teaches Elements of Speech.
-Having written and staged over a dozen full-length plays, she became an award-winning, nationally known actress, director, and playwright.
+Born in Chatham County, Brenda Lindsey-Womble started teaching in the private and public educational systems in 1980 and is currently employed at North Carolina Central University in the Department of Mass Communication where she teaches Elements of Speech.
+Having written and produced over a dozen full-length stage plays, she became an award-winning, nationally known actress, director, and playwright.
 In her early theatrical years, she won a casting role, "The Traveling Menagerie" directed by the late Jim Henson, producer and director of Sesame Street.
-Womble declined the role to teach at NCCU.
+Womble declined the role to raise her child and continue teaching at NCCU.

 Womble has one child, Dedrick, who followed in her footsteps and teaches at the American University School of Kuwait.
 He lives with his wife, Kimberly and their daughter, Syndi.
 Womble resides in Chapel Hill, NC.